garrett-hopper/fcbh-infrastructure-live/content-distribution/dbp-dev-account/README.md

 export TF_VAR_github_oauth_token=<github token>
 ```

+Now terragrunt can be run, which will use the token to setup the pipeline.

-Furthermore, to deploy successfully, dbp/.ebextensions/env requires access to some special files.
-Put in place via
+In addition, in order to successfully deploy the code, dbp/.ebextensions/env requires access to some secrets.
+Put them in place via

 ```bash
 aws --profile dbp-dev-admin s3 sync dbp/ s3://elasticbeanstalk-us-west-2-078432969830/dbp/